You have turned-in this assignment. You can review the lesson and see your previous answers.

 It's merely a trading partnership between the East India Company and the Mughal Emperor, with the East India Company having two factories there.

-However, the East India Company was not alone in the Indian Ocean.
+However, the East India company was not alone in the Indian Ocean.

-The Dutch East India company dominated the area.
+The Dutch East India Company dominated the area.

-However, they were far more established in the region and had larger fleets.
+This company was the Netherlands equivalent of the East India Company, however, they were far more established in the region and had larger fleets.

 The English government also passed a series of laws known as the Navigation Acts, which promoted English shipping and controlled colonial trade.